 APPEAL NO. 1 IN PERUGIA

 —Oct.
-3, 2011: The court threw out Knox and Sollecito's convictions, declaring them innocent of murder and freeing them immediately after nearly four years in prison.
-Knox's slander conviction was upheld and the sentence was increased from one to three years.
-The court criticized the "building blocks" of their conviction and the failure to identify a motive:
+3, 2011: The court threw out the convictions of Knox and Sollecito, declaring them innocent of murder and freeing them immediately after nearly four years in prison.
+Knox’s slander conviction was upheld and the sentence was increased from one year to three years.
+The court criticized the “building blocks” of their conviction and the failure to identify a motive.